DEMP Specification

 At least the following alert statuses MUST be defined, supported and interpreted as follows:

-Reported: An Alert with this status MUST indicate that the alert has been triggered by the Safety Information System (SIS).
+Reported: This status MUST indicate that an Alert has been triggered by the Safety Information System (SIS).

-Responding: An Alert with this status MUST indicate that response, coordination or mitigation actions are currently being performed.
+Responding: This status MUST indicate that response, coordination or mitigation actions are currently being performed.

-Resolved: An Alert with this status MUST indicate that the situation has been addressed and that no further response action is required.
+Resolved: This status MUST indicate that the situation has been addressed and that no further response action is required.

-Rejected: An Alert with this status MUST indicate that the alert has been dismissed and MUST NOT require further action.
+Rejected: This status MUST indicate that an alert has been dismissed and MUST NOT require further action.

 At least the following alert levels MUST be defined and interpreted as follows: